 Michael D. Eriksen is South Florida's premier cruise ship injury trial attorney.
 He IS Eriksen Law Firm.
-He prosecutes only major lawsuits in Florida courts, both state and federal, including Miami/Dade County.
+He prosecutes only major lawsuits in both state and federal courts, all over the State of Florida.

-He limits his representation to a few select cases involving death or serious injuries most sustained during foreign or domestic (Florida) maritime travel...
+He limits his representation to a few select cases involving death or serious injuries sustained during international or domestic maritime travel...
 Cases of the magnitude he accepts, especially those arising abroad, usually involve complex legal issues, which require months and sometimes years of legal work to resolve.

 Mr. Eriksen has found that limiting the number of cases he accepts allows him to give each client his personal attention and enables him to devote the time required to accomplish extensive research, carefully prepare each case, and move them to a more rapid conclusion.

 Mr. Eriksen accepts cases on a contingency fee basis only.
 This means that neither the client nor the attorney receives money unless and until the case is successfully finished.